clearchecklist/clear_checklist/README.md

 -Publication =
 # PURPOSE OF CHECKLIST
 We aimed to develop a single documentation standard for radiomics research that can guide authors and reviewers.
-# PURPOSE OF THIS REPO
+# PURPOSE OF THIS REPOSITORY
 We hope that this checklist will stimulate a discussion of the proposed items.
 We encourage the community to provide us with their views about how this checklist can be improved in the future.
 # HOW TO USE THIS REPOSITORY?
 -Under the "Discussions", create a new discussion.